Aktasidris/ToDoList/README.md

-## To Do List web application
+## To Do List Web Application
-* to run db.json file *
+* To run db.json file *
 ```sh
    json-server --watch db.json
 ```

 ### About db.json
-- run db.json then run the app for CRUD actions
+- Run db.json then run the app for CRUD actions
    - Add a to do work item
    - Done a to do work item
    - delete a to do work item
-- db.json file uses for database
+- The db.json file uses for database